Department of Strategy and Innovation

 - Post-acquisition integration: processes and effects

-International Business Strategy, Bachelor in International Business & Politics
+International Business and Management, Bachelor in International Business & Politics

 Paper presented at DRUID19 Conference, 2019